 Why Handwritten Letters are Better Than Emails

-In the end, that is exactly what it all boils down to - people want to cut corners in order to free up their schedules to fit even more in before they have to call it a day.
+In the end, it all boils down to that people want to cut corners in order to free up their schedules so they can fit even more in before they have to call it a day.
 The less they can do with (and sometimes for) people, the more time they have to pursue something else.
-Is it any wonder, then, that we are all stressed out, needing therapy and several mini-vacations a month?
+Is it any wonder, then, that our society is stressed out, needs therapy and several mini-vacations a month?
 If we could refrain from becoming completely defined by technology, we could keep our sanity in check and take pride in still doing some things the long way, just for the satisfaction of it!
-If we can do that, think of the impact that attidue would have on job performance, family relationships, and community involvement!
+If we can use our brains in that way, think of the impact that attitude would have on on the job, with family and friend relationships, and community involvement!